-You can change the order of time and result view channels by clicking and dragging channel numbers.
-This sets the order when you use the Standard display command or open a new window.
+Standard display shows the You can change the order of time and result view channels by clicking and dragging lowest numbered channels at channel numbers.
+This sets the order when you use the Standard display command or the top open a new window.
 If the box is unchecked, lower numbered channels are at the bottom.

-Do not change colours if they are very similar to the background Spike2 checks how similar the colours of items such as channel data and text are to the background.
-If they are too similar, your colour choice is ignored and a more visible colour is used.
+Do not change colours if they Spike2 checks how similar the colours of items such as channel data and text are to the are very similar to the background.
+If they are too similar, your colour choice is ignored and a more visible background colour is used.
 Check this box to disable the colour check.

-Y Axis drag may not invert y axis range If you check this box, dragging a y axis to change the scale (a drag starting in the number label region) will not change the axis direction from rising to falling or falling to rising.
-You can still invert the axis by editing the axis limits in the Y axis dialog.

-Log axis default decades This field sets the number of decades to display when you swap an axis to logarithmic mode from the X or Y axis dialogs or optimise the Y axis and the low limit is less than or equal to 0.
+- Axis drag may not invert y If you check this box, dragging a y axis or the x axis in an XY view to change the scale (a drag starting in the number label region) will not change the axis direction.
+If you check axis range the box you can still edit the axis limits to invert the sense of the axis by double clicking the axis to open the axis dialog. - Log axis default decades This field sets the number of decades to display when you swap an axis to logarithmic mode from the X or Y axis dialogs or optimise the Y axis and the low limit is less than or equal to 0.
 In these cases, the low axis limit is set to be the high axis limit divided by 10 to the power of the number of decades.
-For example, with 4 decades, if the upper value was set to 400, the lower value would be set to .04 (that is, 400/Pow(10, 4)).
+For example, with 4 decades, if the upper value was set to 400, the lower value would be set to .04 (that is, 400/Pow(10, 4)). - Round dot minimum size From Spike version 7.01 you can choose to draw round dots in time and result views rather than square dots.
+This field sets the minimum size (in pixels) at which to do this or you can set the value 0 to always draw dots as squares.
+Not that printed output will typically have a much smaller pixel size that the screen, so dots that draw as squares on the screen may draw as circles when printed if you enable this option.